JehahJeong/bilateral-manipulator-3d-model/README.md

 These 3D models are provided as supplementary material for the experimental platform used in:

-**Synchronization of Bilateral Control Systems Using Time Delay Compensation-Based Sliding Mode Control**
+**"Synchronization of Bilateral Control Systems Using Time Delay Compensation-Based Sliding Mode Control"**